 During the Gilded Age, America’s wealthiest families flocked to Newport, turning the area into their summertime playground.
 The popular HBO series, The Gilded Age, has peaked the public’s curiosity about this era of high society.

 From the creators of Downton Abbey, The Gilded Age follows the story of “old” and “new money” in New York's and Newport’s high society, set in 1882.
-This Julian Fellowes masterpiece was filmed at and features many Newport Mansion properties: The Breakers, Marble House, The Breakers, Marble House, The Elms, Rosecliff, Chateau-sur-Mer and Hunter House.
+This Julian Fellowes masterpiece was filmed at and features many Newport Mansion properties: The Breakers, Marble House, The Elms, Rosecliff, Chateau-sur-Mer, and Hunter House.

-Today, visitors can experience how America's elites, and their staff lived with behind-the-scenes mansion tours, historic lectures, access to the breathtaking grounds and cliffside vantage points, all without those pesky corsets!
+Today, visitors can experience how America's elites and their staff lived with behind-the-scenes mansion tours, historical lectures, and access to the breathtaking grounds and cliffside vantage points, all without those pesky corsets.

 Gilded Age Experiences